 It is a smart idea to have a couple of credit cards.
-This is especially helpful when building a good credit score, but remember these cards should be paid in full monthly.
+This solution is especially helpful when building a good credit score, but remember to pay these cards in full monthly.
 Having more than three open helps lenders look at you in a bad light when they see your credit report.

-It is a good practice to have two or three different credit cards.
-This can build up a credit score, as long as you are sensible with the use of these cards.
-However, if you open more than three, a lender may think that’s no good when looking at your personal credit bureau report.
+It is an excellent practice to have two or three different credit cards.
+This exercise can build up a credit score, as long as you are sensible with the use of these cards.
+However, if you open more than three, a lender may think that’s no good when looking at your credit bureau report.

-Just like you wish to avoid late fees, be sure to avoid the fee for being over the limit too.
-Both are expensive fees and exceeding your limit can also hurt your credit score.
-Be sure to never pass your credit limit.
+Just like you wish to avoid late fees, be sure to avoid the charge for being over the limit too.
+Both are expensive fees, and exceeding your limit can also hurt your credit score.
+Be sure never to pass your credit limit.

-This gives the credit card issuer the best opportunity to catch the offender.
-This will also the best way to make sure that you being held accountable for their charges.
+This practice gives the credit card issuer the best opportunity to catch the offender.
+By doing this will also the best way to make sure that you being held accountable for their charges.
 You can report the majority of fraudulent charges with a simple email or phone call to the credit company.

 Before using a credit card to buy something online, be sure that the seller you’re buying from is legitimate.
 Call vendor numbers to verify the company’s validity.
 If there is no physical address on the site, avoid transacting with them.

-Many people misuse their charge cards in the correct manner.
+Many people misuse their charge cards.
 While going into debt is understandable in some circumstances, consumers commonly abuse the privileges involved in having bank cards and impulsively make buying decisions that they cannot afford.
 The very best strategy is to pay off the balance each month.
-This will allow you to use your credit rating.
+This exercise will allow you to use your credit rating.

-We all know what it’s like.
-Company after company sends you information about their fantastic credit card, week after week.
+We all know what it’s like when company after company sends you information about their fantastic credit card, week after week.
 There may be times when you want to get one, but not all the time.
 Always rip up any credit card mail that you plan on throwing away.
 Why?
-Your delicate personal information is contained on these solicitations, and a thief can easily damage your credit by stealing your identity.
+Contained in these solicitations Your delicate personal information is included, and a thief can easily damage your credit by stealing your identity.

-If your financial situation takes a turn for the worse, be sure to communicate this with the credit card company to discuss options in your situation.
+If your financial situation takes a turn for the worse, be sure to communicate this with the credit card company to discuss options in your case.
 If you’re likely to miss a payment, by contacting the company that issued your credit card, you might be able to work out some sort of adjusted payment plan.
-This might prevent them reporting to credit bureaus.
+This solution might prevent them from reporting to credit bureaus.

-Never lie about how much money you make just so you can apply for a card with an extremely high limit.
-If a company doesn’t verify that the information regarding your income is true, you may get that higher limit – and you may rack up charges that you truly cannot afford to repay.
+Never lie about how much money you make so that you can apply for a card with an extremely high limit.
+If a company doesn’t verify that the information regarding your income is accurate, you may get that higher limit – and you may rack up charges that you truly cannot afford to repay.

 Be sure you go over the fine print on a credit card account before using it.
-The agreement may have fine print, but you need to carefully review it.
+The agreement may have fine print, but you need to review it carefully.

-After you close a credit account, be certain to physically destroy the card.
+After you close a credit account, be sure to destroy the card physically.
 It isn’t a good idea to toss it in a drawer or allow your child to use it as a toy, even if the account is closed.
 Someone could still glean information about you from the card, open another account in your name, and start racking up debt.

 Always pay your credit cards on time.
 On top of this, the majority of credit card companies reward this behavior by raising interest rates, and this means all future transactions will cost more in the long run.

-Monitor all of your card’s transactions regularly.
-One could register for mobile alerts if they’re offered.
+Monitor all of your card transactions regularly.
+One could register for mobile alerts if they are offered.
 This will allow you to instantly be aware of any irregular activity happening on your card.
 Suspicious activity should be reported to your bank and the police as soon as possible.